Algebraic power scaling in a slowly-quenched bosonic quantum battery: Charging dynamics and temporal extensivity

-The reason of why slow interaction quench leads to algebraic energy scaling in a closed system can be understood from Eq.~(\ref{heis_eom}).
+The reason why a slow interaction quench leads to algebraic energy scaling in a closed system can be understood from Eq.~(\ref{heis_eom}).
 In the decoupled case, where $g(t)=0$, the energy of the charger $E_{A}$ grows as $\sim F^2 t^2$.
 If the charger is immediately connected to the battery with constant coupling, $E_{B}$ loses its quadratic growth due to coherent energy oscillations between the charger and the battery.
-However, under a slowly quenched coupling, the battery retains quadratic growth as in Eq.~(\ref{E_B}) up to a certain time; $E_{A}$ also grows similarly.
-In this case, once the coherent oscillation starts to dominate the dynamics, i.e. the exponential integral dominates, and $E_{B}$ reaches its maximum value at $t_\text{m}\sim\tau_Q^\alpha$.
-This results in a monotonic increase of $P_{B,m}$ with exponent $\alpha$.
-The fact that the energy of the decoupled charger grows quadratically, resulting in linear power growth, is exactly why $\alpha$ has an upper bound of $1$.
+However, under a slowly quenched coupling, the battery retains quadratic growth as in Eq.~(\ref{E_B}) up to a certain time; $E_{A}$ also grows similarly. \begin{revision} In this case, once the oscillatory factor in Eq.~(\ref{E_B}) starts to dominate the dynamics, $E_B$ reaches its first maximum at $t_\text{m}\sim \tau_Q^\alpha$. \end{revision} This behavior results in a monotonic increase of $P_{B,m}$ with exponent $\alpha$.
+The fact that the energy of the decoupled charger grows quadratically, resulting in linear power growth, is exactly why $\alpha$ has an upper bound of~$1$.
 Hence, we conclude that continuous quench may suppress coherent energy oscillations so that coherent driving pumps the charger and the battery more effectively.

+\begin{addendum} Let us now consider the extractable work stored in the battery.
+The ergotropy of a battery state $\rho_B$ is defined as

+where the minimization is over unitary operations acting only on the battery.
+The state that minimizes the second term of Eq.~(\ref{ergo}) is referred to as the passive state.
+In the ideal closed bosonic model considered here, the dynamics is generated by a quadratic Hamiltonian and the battery is initially in the oscillator vacuum.
+The coherent drive and beam-splitter-type charger-battery interaction therefore keep the reduced battery state in a coherent state,

+Since the passive state associated with a pure coherent state of a harmonic oscillator is the vacuum, all stored energy above the ground state is extractable:

+This result is consistent with previous analyses of charger-mediated quantum batteries, where correlations were shown to reduce the extractable fraction of stored energy, while coherent charging mitigates this suppression~\cite{andolina2018charger,andolina2019extractable}.